Vienna: Cycling

-The cycling network in the city spans 1,721 kilometers.
+The cycling network in the city spans 1,721 kilometres.
 However, this figure counts bidirectional bike paths twice and includes on-road cycle-lanes, which are also shared with motor vehicles.
 The network is constantly being expanded and upgraded, especially in the outer areas, such as Donaustadt.
 Bike use in the city has been rising, from just 3% in 1993 to 11% in 2024.

 The city also operates a bicycle-sharing system called WienMobil Radverleih, which offers over 3,000 bikes across 185 stations, available at all times.
 The bikes are 7-speed city bikes with an adjustable saddle.